AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-zoom-viewer-about/c-html5-20-zoom-viewer-javascriptapiref/c-html5-20-zoom-viewer-javascriptapiref.md

 ---
 description: The main class of the Zoom Viewer is BasicZoomViewer.
 It is declared in the s7viewers namespace.
 This JavaScript API covers constructor, methods, and call backs of this particular class.
-seo-description: The main class of the Zoom Viewer is BasicZoomViewer.
-It is declared in the s7viewers namespace.
-This JavaScript API covers constructor, methods, and call backs of this particular class.
-seo-title: Javascript API reference for Zoom Viewer

 solution: Experience Manager
 title: Javascript API reference for Zoom Viewer
-uuid: add69992-7613-4ec2-9845-f01bf0392d0c

 feature: Dynamic Media Classic,Viewers,SDK/API,Zoom
 role: Developer,Business Practitioner
 ---